Action Levels in EQuIS

 The DT_ACTION_LEVEL_LOOKUP table stores values that allow Advanced Action Levels to be looked up or calculated.

-2.Use the Action Level Form to manually enter and edit Action Levels.
+2.Use the Action Levels Form to manually enter and edit Action Levels.
+The form is accessed from the Professional Home ribbon.

 a.Generate EQuIS Action Levels using tables of action levels for exposure pathways from a regulatory agency.